 So, even though you’ll get a higher PPC conversion rate, you’ll pay more for those leads in the long run.

 Improving paid traffic conversions

-Increasingly, marketers are needing to use protection to stop invalid traffic, also known as click fraud.
+Increasingly, marketers need protection to stop invalid traffic, also known as click fraud.

-Clicks from bots, competitors and other non-genuine traffic have been shown to affect at least 1 in 5 clicks Google Ads campaigns.
+Clicks from bots, competitors, and other non-genuine traffic have been shown to affect at least 1 in 5 clicks on Google Ads campaigns.
 In fact, click fraud and ad fraud are a $40 billion problem for the digital marketing industry.